fast-reflexes/better-react-mathjax/README.md

 **Default**: `undefined` (default CDN `https://cdnjs.cloudflare.com` is used)

 Local or remote url to fetch MathJax from.
 More information about hosting your own copy of MathJax can be found [in the MathJax documentation](http://docs.mathjax.org/en/latest/web/hosting.html) and more in particular on [the `better-react-mathjax` Github page](https://github.com/fast-reflexes/better-react-mathjax/issues/1#issuecomment-873537018).

-A source url typically contains both a file and some query parameters corresponding to a configuration which, in turn, govern which additional assets MathJax fetches.
+A source url may contain both some specific file and some query parameters corresponding to a configuration which, in turn, governs which additional assets MathJax fetches.
 The default sources used when this property is omitted are the same as those listed in the [MathJax instruction](https://www.mathjax.org/#gettingstarted) (however from a different CDN).
 These correspond to some typical and broad use of MathJax.
 If you have a use case where you, using standalone MathJax, would have to use a different